-Below are some guidelines for those NOT using insulin.
+Below are some guidelines for those NOT using insulin as treatment.

 Benefits of exercise

 You’ll benefit from exercise in a number of ways.
-It’ll lower your blood sugar, your treatment will work more effectively and you may lose some weight.
-Exercise also lowers your blood pressure, which is good for your heart.
-It’ll strengthen your muscles and joints.
+It’ll lower your blood glucose, your treatment will work more effectively and you may lose some weight.
+Exercise will strengthen your muscles and joints.
+Exercise also lowers your blood pressure and can help with cholesterol management, both of which are good for your heart.
 Finally, being in good shape will increase your self-confidence and help you feel good about yourself.

 Before exercising consider